New York Firefighter, Paramedic and EMT Hearing Loss Claims

 Firefighters, paramedics and emergency medical technicians (EMTs) are at risk of suffering hearing loss from exposure to sirens.
 Sirens play an important role for emergency service vehicles, allowing them to make their way through traffic and busy intersections to the scene of a fire or to transport ill or injured patients to medical facilities.
 The people who are exposed to these sirens on a regular basis, however, may be at risk of suffering from permanent hearing loss.

 According to the CDC website, an ambulance siren is located dangerously high on the NIOSH Sound Meter.
 To give an idea of where an ambulance siren ranks on this list, it is louder than a pneumatic percussion drill and just below a jet engine at takeoff.
 The website has an ambulance siren listed at 120 decibels, well above the recommended limit of 85 decibels.
-Exposures at or above 85 decibels may result in hearing loss.
+Exposures at or above 85 decibels may result in noise induced hearing loss.

 If you are a firefighter, EMT or paramedic suffering from hearing loss caused by continual exposure to sirens, you may be eligible to receive Line of Duty Injury Benefits rather than workers’ compensation.
 An attorney at Napoli Shkolnik can talk to you about how to file your claim and what benefits and medical care you may be entitled to receive.
 One of the benefits of our firm’s representation in these matters is our secure database that stores medical information and data about a client’s exposure.
 This can prove invaluable in the future as we pursue line of duty injury benefits or personal injury lawsuit.